David Nollet on ISO 14224 for Master Data

 Nollet stresses that ISO 14224 is one of the most useful resources available for structuring master data.
 It helps improve data quality, brings order to asset information, and creates a common ground for decision-making across teams.
 In his view, it can make the difference between an organization struggling with scattered, inconsistent data and one that uses information as a strategic asset.

 Yet Nollet add a word of caution: the standard should not be treated as the only source of truth.
 Blindly applying ISO 14224 without considering the specific realities of an organization can backfire.
-Every company has unique processes, constraints, and operational contexts.
+Every company has unique processes, constraints, and operational contexts, including how and where data is stored across different platforms.

 On Equipment Boundaries and Classifications